 The health of a given fishery is determined through an intensive and complex scientific process called a stock assessment.
 At the most fundamental level, the purpose of a stock assessment is to determine how many fish there are in a given population, and how many can be taken out of the population through fishing without the overall stock being negatively impacted.
-Information based on catch and effort estimates is one of the three types of data that go into a stock assessment (see sidebar).
-Individual recreational fishing is just one part of that data set, alongside commercial and for-hire fishing.
+Catch data, including estimated catch from recreational fishing, is one of the three types of data that go into a stock assessment (see sidebar).
+Total catch includes catch resulting from recreational, commercial, and for-hire fishing activities.
 This is not to suggest that individual recreational fishing is not important to fishery health.
-For some species, it accounts for the largest proportion of the annual catch, but it is just one piece of a much larger puzzle.
+For some species, it accounts for the largest portion of the annual catch, but it is just one piece of a much larger puzzle.